jackiehjm/stx-docs/doc/source/security/kubernetes/configure-docker-registry-certificate-after-installation-c519edbfe90a.rst

    .. code-block::

-       ~(keystone_admin)]$ kubectl get certificate system-registry-local-certificate –n deployment
+       ~(keystone_admin)]$ kubectl get certificate system-registry-local-certificate -n deployment

-   If configuration was successful, the certificate’s Ready status will be ``True``.
+   If configuration was successful, the certificate's Ready status will be ``True``.

 #.
 Update the platform's trusted certificates (i.e. ``ssl_ca``) with the Root